slatedocs/slate/source/index.html.md

 name | String | Name of Buyer
 phone_number | String | Phone Number of Buyer
 note | String | (Optional) This is note from the Buyer result | String | Payment Status of Buyer.
-Can be either "success" or "failed" or "" sender_bank | String | Bank code used by buyer to do payment payment_method | String | Define what payment method to be used in transaction (`Instant Pay`/`Manual Pay`/`Manual Bank Transfer`)*
+Can be either "success" or "failed" or "processing" sender_bank | String | Bank code used by buyer to do payment payment_method | String | Define what payment method to be used in transaction (`Instant Pay`/`Manual Pay`/`Manual Bank Transfer`)*